kognifai/Galore/SDK-documentation/Pipeline Operations.md

 fftzeroing
 ----------

-Set signal values to zero(0) for given frequencies after FFT.
+Sets signal values to zero(0) for given frequencies after FFT.
 All values below the highest value of Fcutoff and Fmin are set to zero.
 All values above Fmax is set to zero,